Sawapine/LonaRPG_Booba/README.md

 Tweaked some stats like sexuality, etc.
 Made sprites with partial transparency even more transparent to match their original degree of transparency.
 (This is a temporary measure until a method for delivering modified images with their transparency intact via code is found).

+- **R2.5.3**

+Removed the crutches from the code responsible for loading palettes.
+Now the Mod should work more correctly with custom palettes, however, additional actions for this are still necessary (see the example in 100_DESU_Body_BOOBA.json in the Lona_Booba_Graphics/PaletteChanger/unactive_jsons/DESU folder).

 </details>